IBM/vllm/TGIS_README.md

 git checkout origin/main

 # Start a new ephemeral branch here
-git branch -D ephemeral || git branch -f ephemeral HEAD git checkout ephemeral
+git branch -f ephemeral HEAD
+git checkout ephemeral

 # for each ${PR_NUMBER} to squash in: